-You will be taught through a combination of lectures, small group tutorials, course work and practical assignments.
-Throughout you are encouraged to undertake independent study to consolidate your learning and to broaden your knowledge and understanding of the subject.
+Teaching comprises a combination of lectures, seminars, workshops, small group tutorials, practical assignments and written work.
+You are encouraged to undertake independent study to consolidate your learning and to broaden your knowledge and understanding of the subject.
 You will also experience working collaboratively on projects with other higher education courses.

-- WBL: Developing Professional and Employability Skills (HRC) - 30 Credits
+- WBL: Developing Professional and Employability Skills Part 2 - 15 Credits

-- WBL Project: Professional Practice (HRC) - 30 Credits
+- WBL Project: Professional Practice - 30 Credits

-- Portfolio Development (Visual Merchandising) (HRC) - 30 Credits
+- Portfolio Development (Visual Merchandising) - 30 Credits

-Visit our Instagram @creative_hub_enterprise to follow our current students exciting creative exploits.
+You can visit our Instagram @creative_enterprise_hub and follow our current students creative exploits.